Stevie Nicks, 72, Laces Up Her Skates To ‘Dreams’ In Response To Viral TikTok Video

 It’s no surprise that Nicks toasted Apocada with a glass of cranberry juice and a nod.
 Ever since his post went viral, “Dreams” has climbed the music charts.
 The song hit No. 11 on the Top 100 Songs chart more than 40 years after it was released, according to Rolling Stone.

 Nicks isn’t the first Fleetwood Mac member to respond to the Apodaca’s post.
-Founder Mick Fleetwood spoofed the clip with his own recreation, seen here.
+Founder Mick Fleetwood spoofed the clip with his own recreation, which he shared on Twitter.

 “GOOD VIBES ALWAYS,” the 73-year-old rocker captioned his version.